shaliulab/idoc_docs/docs/how-to-build/IDOC-Chamber_Assembly.md

 For our IDOC system, we have 2 main chamber variants:
 1. "Normal" IDOC chambers which only have air/odor as the in/outputs
-2. Electroshock chambers, which have the basic air/odor functionality but also incorporate a conductive glass to deliver currents to the flies
+2. Electroshock chambers, which have the basic air/odor functionality but also incorporate a conductive glass to deliver current to the flies.

-The following sections should elucidate how to build and test either of the chamber types.
-Since both of these are made from a combination of 3D printed and bought parts, a printing and shopping list will be linked for each.
+The following sections describe how to build and test either of the chamber types.
+Since both of these are made from a combination of 3D-printed and bought parts, a printing and shopping list will be linked for each.
 Overlapping components will be highlighted where relevant.

 ![IDOC-Chamber.PNG](/assets/Images/IDOC-Chamber.PNG)